OCD Treatment

-Obsessive compulsive disorder (OCD) is a mental health disorder that occurs when a person becomes caught in a cycle of obsessions and compulsions.
+Obsessive compulsive disorder (OCD) is a mental health condition that occurs when a person becomes caught in a cycle of obsessions and compulsions.

 Obsessions are unwanted intrusive thoughts, images or impulses that occur over and over again and feel outside of the person’s control.
 People with OCD find obsessions to be disturbing and, in most cases, they realize that these thoughts don’t make sense.
 Obsessions are typically accompanied by intense and uncomfortable feelings such as fear, disgust, doubt or a feeling that things have to be done in a way that is “just right.”